amandp13/Cool-Scripts-Python-Nerds/README.md

 ### 💥 Suggestions

-- Suggest any changes if you think is neccessary to enhance the flow. #9
+- Suggest any changes if you think is neccessary to enhance the flow.
+- To suggest check issue #9